If you don't find the answer below,

 ★ What is an FSC® certification?

-FSC is short for Forest Stewardship Council, an independent, international membership organization that works for environmentally friendly, socially responsible and economically viable use of the world's forests, through its FSC certification system.
+FSC is short for Forest Stewardship Council, an independent, international membership organization that works for environmentally friendly, socially responsible and economically viable use of the world's forests through its FSC certification system.
 The forest gives us clean water, fresh air and helps to slow down global warming.
 Responsible forestry ensures that the forest can also survive in the long term.
 Those who follow FSC's rules may label their products with FSC's trademark.
-The FSC® label means that you as consumers can choose wood products that come from responsible forestry, i.e. forestry that takes people and the environment into account.
+The FSC® label means that you as consumers can choose wood products from responsible forestry, i.e. forestry that takes people and the environment into account.
 You can read more about our FSC here.

 ★ What does CE mean?